Marko-Obradovic/sigma-notes/topic-notes/php/script.md

 And so just to give you an example, during my training at Sigma Labs, we were tasked with developing a movie rental system using Object-Oriented Programming, something I was still getting comfortable with.

 **Task:**
-Unfortunately I found myself spending a lot more time on my code than I had anticipated, trying to perfect the details before moving on.
+Unfortunately I found myself spending a lot more time on each individual task than I should have, trying to perfect the details before moving on.

 **Action:**
-I became so focused on refining my work—tweaking individual methods and trying to learn every little thing —that I ended up falling behind schedule.
+I became so focused on refining my work and trying to learn every little thing —that I ended up falling behind schedule.
 And so when I realised this was the case, to make sure I would stay on track, I consistently asked for feedback from my instructors when I got stuck; but sometimes it takes me some time to realise that this is happening.

 **Result:**
-The delay in completing my work not only impacted my progress on the task itself but it started affecting other things I had to be doing during the week such as working on other modules.
+The delay in completing my work not only impacted my progress on the task itself but it started affecting other things I had to be doing during the week such as working on the professional high performance module and studying up on material we were learning in class.
 This also meant that I couldn't spend a lot of time helping my peers with their troubleshooting which is definitely something I want to be putting time into so we all learn and grow together.

 **Reflection:**
-From this, I learned that while attention to detail is important, it’s equally critical to manage my time effectively and stay focused on the bigger picture.
-I've been working to improving my time management, setting clear deadlines for myself, and making sure I leave time for my other responsibilities, and it's helping a lot - I'm getting more great work done in a shorter amount of time.
+From this, I learned that while attention to detail is important, it’s equally as important to manage time effectively and stay focused on the bigger picture.

+I've been working to improve my time management, setting clear deadlines for myself, and making sure I leave time for my other responsibilities, and it's helping a lot - I'm getting more great work done in a shorter amount of time.
 ```

 ### Tell me about your key strength.
 My key strength is definitely my work ethic.
-I feel like I will always put in the hard work to get things done well, and I'm always looking for opportunities to learn and improve.
+I love putting in the hard work to understand something and get things done well.
 ```
 And so definitely a good example of this is in my second year, I was gaining studio experience by helping final-year students record their final projects.
 For one session, unfortunately, because of a misunderstanding, the student booked a studio that wasnt suited for traditional recording, and I wasn’t actually trained on its use.
 Now normally, we’d re-book or find someone trained, but there were no available engineers and studio booking restrictions were in place

 ---

 **T (Task):**
-Because this was such an important session for their degree, I needed to make sure the recording session went smoothly and the outcome was exactly what they needed.
+Because this was such an important session for their degree, I really wanted to help - I needed to understand how the room worked quickly, to make sure the session went smoothly and the end product sounded professional.

 ---

 **A (Action):**

 My first course of action was just to read through the manual for the console and use the room during small gaps inbetween bookings to get some hands on practice.
-I actually ended up arranging a call with the lecturer that specialised in that equipment to just run me through the studio specifications and guide me on how to effectively operate the room for this kind of session; and so then I communicated everything with the student and we put together a session plan we could use.
+I actually contacted a specialist in that room setup to just run me through the studio specifications and guide me on how to effectively operate the room for this kind of session; and so then I communicated everything with the student and we put together a session plan we could use.
 ---

 **R (Result):**
-Now there were definitely challenges during the session, but I was able to troubleshoot technical issues quickly because I actually understood how the equipment interacted.
+Now there were definitely challenges during the session, but I was able to troubleshoot technical issues quickly that I wouldn't have been able to without putting time to learn it all.
 And The result was excellent, they got a very high grade and the student was extremely happy with the result.
-In the end, the student actually became a regular client and I received a lot of direct messages from students asking to book in sessions with me which gave me tons of experience.
+In the end, the student actually became a regular client.

 ---

 **R (Reflection):**
-And I feel like I'm really glad I worked hard to understand the equipment, I learned how that studio works and I'm extremely happy with the creative solutions we put in place to meet the needs of the project.
-And I’m confident that I can bring this same level of dedication and problem-solving to future challenges in a professional setting.
+And I feel like I'm really glad I worked hard to understand the equipment, I learned how that studio works and that helped us not only record it but create a high quality project.
+And I feel like I can bring this same level of dedication and problem-solving to future challenges in a professional setting.
 ```

 STORY: